PrefectHQ/prefect/docs/ui/cloud-quickstart.md

 Prefect Cloud automatically tracks any flow runs in a local execution environment logged into Prefect Cloud.

 Select the name of the flow run to see details about this run.
-In this example, the flow run name is `aquamarine-deer`.
+In this example, the randomly generated flow run name is `aquamarine-deer`.
 Your flow run name is likely to be different.

 ![Viewing local flow run details in the Prefect Cloud UI.](../img/ui/cloud-flow-run-details.png)